awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-configuring.md

    For more information about collecting File and Windows Registry inventory, see [Working with file and Windows registry inventory](sysman-inventory-file-and-registry.md)\.

-1. In the **Advanced** section, choose **Sync inventory execution logs to an S3 bucket** if you want to store the association execution status in an Amazon S3 bucket\.
+1. In the **Advanced** section, choose **Sync inventory execution logs to an S3 bucket** if you want to store the association execution status in an S3 bucket\.

 1. Choose **Setup Inventory**\.
 Systems Manager creates a State Manager association and immediately runs Inventory on the instances\.